arunp77/Job-Market-project/Docker-image-integration.md

    <img src="images/docker-arunp77.png" alt="access-token-Github" width=95% height=auto>

    It is to be  noted that, if there are any changes in this file then a new image should be built using above command.
-Also you should remember that you may be asked to install the [Docker Desktop](https://docs.docker.com/desktop/install/windows-install/).

    - To push the image: